Data Health Dashboard

 - Define a search predicate — specify the datasets you want to monitor using filters such as DataHub Domain, data platform, schema, tags, or any combination of search criteria.

-- Choose assertion types — enable one or more of Freshness, Volume, and Schema anomaly monitoring for matching datasets.
+- Choose assertion types — enable one or more of Freshness Anomaly Detection, Volume Anomaly Detection, and Schema assertions for matching datasets.

-- Configure subscriptions — set up alert subscriptions so you or your team are notified when anomalies are detected.
+- Configure subscriptions — set up alert subscriptions so you or your team are notified when issues are detected.

-- Save the rule — DataHub will automatically create Smart Assertions on all datasets that currently match the predicate.
+- Save the rule — DataHub will automatically create the corresponding assertions on all datasets that currently match the predicate.

 You can create and manage Monitoring Rules from the Data Health Dashboard by clicking the Monitoring Rules button.